anwyho/AOC2021/README.md

 Merry Scriptsmas!

-My goal this year is to solve each puzzle with one line of Javascript and no semi-colons.
+My goal this year is to solve each puzzle with only implicit return statements.
 That means everything will be pure functions!